-- > The main reason to investigate fructose sensitivity is because you have frequent (daily) diarrhea. - > If you don't get this choose another investigation.
+The main reason to investigate fructose sensitivity is because you have frequent (daily) diarrhea.

+If you don't get this - choose another investigation.

-If you are suffering from either Hereditary Fructose Intolerance (HFI, a rather rare hereditary condition) or Fructose malabsorption (rather common), the foodintol[®] Fructose-free Complete Guide is your companion.
+If you are suffering from either Hereditary Fructose Intolerance (HFI, a rather rare hereditary condition) or Fructose malabsorption (rather common), the Complete Guide to Fructose-free is your companion.
 This publication can be used in conjunction with the Detection Diet 21 Day Journal (free when you register at foodintol®).